Close

 Aggravating and Mitigating Factors Judges Assess When Deciding Sentencing in Utah

-As mentioned, one of the major aspects that impact sentencing determinations is the presence or absence of aggravating or mitigating factors.
-Aggravating factors may increase penalties, while mitigating factors may reduce them.
 Some of the sentencing ranges listed above are extremely broad.
-For example, a second degree felony conviction could lead to one year in prison — or 15.
+For example, a second-degree felony conviction could lead to 1 year to 15 years in prison.
 Aggravating and mitigating factors could make the difference between a one-year or 10-year sentence in your case, so identifying them early on in your case is important.

 Aggravating Factors